 David Rodziewicz, Board Secretary

-David had a deep love for the outdoors, is an avid rock climber, mountaineer, runner, and yoga instructor trainee.
+David has a deep love for the outdoors, is an avid rock climber, mountaineer, runner, and yoga instructor.
 He served in the National Oceanic and Atmospheric Administration’s Commissioned Officer Corps and sailed in Alaska conducting fisheries surveys in the Bering Sea and North Pacific.
 While in the service, he learned about the importance of stewarding and protecting our natural landscapes and the species which call those places home.
 David holds an applied master degree in natural resource economics and conducts economics research in that field.

-Dan Allenbaugh, Co-Founder & Director of Programs
+Dan Allenbaugh, Co-Founder & Executive Director

 Dan has decades of experience as an outdoor guide, serving with the Division of Youth Services as an Outdoor Rehabilitation Counselor, and as a Climbing Instructor and Route Setter at ROKC Climbing Gym.
 He possesses a BS in Sociology, and has expert knowledge in the realms of climbing, canoeing, and many other outdoor activities, and is well-versed in environmental education and leading activities that promote wellness and personal growth.